LGBTQ rights in the Middle East: West Asia today

 sodomy with a child under the age of sixteen years" is liable for imprisonment up to 14 years, while Section 152(2)(b) states that anyone who has "carnal knowledge" of anyone acting "against the law of nature" is liable for a prison term up to 10 years.
 Palestinian academic Sa'ed Atshan argued that this criminal code was an example of British export of homophobia to the Global South.
 The present applicability of this law is disputed.
 The Human Dignity Trust states that the criminal code is still "in operation" in Gaza albeit with scarce evidence of its enforcement, while Amnesty International does not report same-sex sexual activity as being illegal in any Palestinian territory, but emphasizes that Palestinian authorities do not stop, prevent or investigate homophobic and transphobic threats and attacks.
 The editor-in-chief of the Palestinian Yearbook of International Law, Anis.
 F. Kassim argued that the criminal code could be "interpreted as allowing homosexuality."

 The decriminalization of homosexuality in Palestine is a patchwork.
 On the one hand, the British Mandate Criminal Code was in force in Jordan until 1951, with the Jordanian Penal Code having "no prohibition on sexual acts between persons of the same sex," which applied to the West Bank, while Israel stopped using the code in 1977.
 On the other, the Palestinian Authority has not legislated either for or against homosexuality.
-Legalistically, the confused legal legacy of foreign occupation – Ottoman, British, Jordanian, Egyptian and Israeli – continues to determine the erratic application or non-application of the criminal law to same-sex activity and gender variance in each of the territories.
-A correction issued by the Associated Press in August 2015 stated that homosexuality is not banned, by law in the Gaza Strip or West Bank, but is "largely taboo," and added "there are no laws specifically banning homosexual acts."
+Legalistically, the confused legal legacy of foreign occupation — Ottoman, British, Jordanian, Egyptian and Israeli — continues to determine the erratic application or non-application of the criminal law to same-sex activity and gender variance in each of the territories.
+A correction issued by the Associated Press in August 2015 stated that homosexuality is not banned, by law in the Gaza Strip or West Bank, but is "largely taboo", and added "there are no laws specifically banning homosexual acts".

 Arab and Muslim views of homosexuality as a purely "Western" creation have been explored in the film Dangerous Living: Coming Out in the Developing World.
 The starting line of the dialogue spoken by an as yet unseen gay Egyptian man stating "I was accused of being Westernized."

-A report of Human Rights Watch in relation to LGBT rights in West Asia and North Africa notes:
+A 2009 Human Rights Watch report on LGBTQ rights notes in its West Asia and North Africa section: